-Anyway, the hospital started to induce me on Wednesday and labour began.
-Eventually our little daughter Molly was stillborn on Thursday 17th December 2009 at 10.31p.m.
+The hospital started to induce me on Wednesday and labour began.
+Eventually, our little daughter Molly was stillborn on Thursday 17th, December 2009 at 10.31 p.m.
 She had lived in my womb at that stage for 27 1⁄2 weeks.
 She was perfectly formed and beautiful except for the head area (which the nurses covered very sensitively with a lovely little woollen hat).
 Molly stayed in the room with myself and my husband the night she was born, which was really surreal but comforting.
 We held her and kissed her little hands and feet and face – thank god she had not suffered.
 Thankfully, the midwives and doctors in Liverpool were absolutely lovely, really supportive and so caring to us suffering our loss.

 As you can imagine, Christmas passed in a blur of delirium and tears.
 Our family were a great support thank god.
 On 28th December, together with some members of our family we flew back to Liverpool and Molly was cremated the next day.
 We did have the option to bring her body back to Belfast that week but decided after all that had happened to have a service for her in Liverpool and then fly her ashes home.
 To be honest, all the organising with Liverpool is a blur now as we were completely in shock still.

-We now have Molly’s ashes with us in Dublin, in what would have been her little bedroom and sometime in the future we will bury them – I’m not ready for another ceremony yet though.
+We now have Molly’s ashes with us in Dublin, in what would have been her little bedroom.
+Sometime in the future, we will bury them.
+I’m not ready for another ceremony yet though.

-Myself and my husband would never have known that any of this was possible only that it happened to us……
+My husband and I would never have known that any of this was possible only that it happened to us.